5 steps to a happy, stress-free festive season

-Next comes the social calendar, fitting in friends and family, travelling from one end of the country to another, getting in and out of the car countless times, wrapping up in twenty-five layers of clothes, Christmas parties, drinking too much, eating too much, then feeling guilty for drinking and eating too much, squeezing in healthy nutritious food, worrying what to wear, doing hair and make up for all the different occasions and so on.
+Are you feeling frazzled and stressed at the moment? – You’re not alone.
+Many of us are feeling low over Christmas parties being cancelled, with doubts over travelling from one end of the country to another, getting in and out of the car countless times while food shopping and worrying about hand sanitiser and masks, wrapping up in twenty-five layers of clothes, drinking too much, eating too much, then feeling guilty for drinking and eating too much, squeezing in healthy nutritious food, worrying what to wear, doing hair and make up for all the different occasions (even if it’s just a virtual office party on Zoom) and so on.

 Stress is the body’s natural response to a threatening situation which is a reflex that dates back to caveman times; if you were being chased from your cave by a grizzly bear, your body would switch from calm and relaxed to an emergency mode where the stress hormones adrenaline and cortisol are released – which gives you a jolt to run to safety.

 We all know that hot, uncomfortable panicky feeling that can arise when in an overcrowded shopping centre, or the shakiness when the red mists of anger, annoyance or irritation descend.
 Not only does it feel horrible, it’s incredibly bad for you and can knock years off your life in the long-term – so learning coping mechanisms to control our body’s ancient stress responses is crucial.

 Unfortunately, the pressures of modern life mean that many of us are living a near-permanent state of stress and never switching back to relaxed; we are running on excess cortisol, insulin and adrenaline, day in day out, relying on caffeine (which also mimics the stress response) and sugar to fuel us through our busy lives.